Koppari/lowmarketcap/project/time_spent.md

 ---

 21.5
-14:10 - 15:20
---- salibreak

 - Remembering what I had done with the project
 - Implementing sorting by table headers to the front page
+**1h 10min**

+---

+31.5
+- Setting up the app in Heroku

 ### Yht.
-20h
+21h 10min